mlapinm/A02Nh/html6ccna/b107tabs.md

 describe the 6-byte address of the LAN interface card.
 Burned-in address The 6-byte address assigned by the vendor making the card.
 Unicast address A term for a MAC address that represents a single LAN interface.
-Broadcast address An address that means ìall devices that reside on this LAN right now.î Multicast address On Ethernet, a multicast address implies some subset of all devices currently on the Ethernet LAN.
+Broadcast address An address that means ‚Äúall devices that reside on this LAN right now.‚Äù Multicast address On Ethernet, a multicast address implies some subset of all devices currently on the Ethernet LAN.
 Table end.